kovidgoyal/calibre/manual/edit.rst

 file...` which will allow you to replace the file in the book with the previously exported file.

+You can also copy files between multiple editor instances.
+Select the files you want to copy in the :guilabel:`File browser`, then right click and choose, :guilabel:`Copy selected files to another editor instance`.
+Then, in the other editor instance, right click in the :guilabel:`File browser` and choose :guilabel:`Paste file from other editor instance`.

 Adding new images/fonts/etc. or creating new blank files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^